mathworks-ref-arch/matlab-production-server-on-aws/README.md

 You are now ready to use MATLAB Production Server on AWS.

 To run applications on MATLAB Production Server, you need to create applications using MATLAB Compiler SDK.
-For more information, see [Create Deployable Archive for MATLAB Production Server
+For more information, see [Create Deployable Archive for MATLAB Production Server](https://www.mathworks.com/help/compiler_sdk/mps_dev_test/create-a-deployable-archive-for-matlab-production-server.html).
-](https://www.mathworks.com/help/compiler_sdk/mps_dev_test/create-a-deployable-archive-for-matlab-production-server.html) in the MATLAB Compiler SDK documentation.

 # Additional Information